Causes and Treatment Of Ambiguous Genitalia in Indian Children

 The key controlling factor in the development of sex organs is the hormones for male.
 When the male sex hormone, testosterone is present, it causes male organs to develop.
 Whereas, in the absence of hormones for males, the fetus develops female hormones and organs.

-Well, several environmental and genetic factors can lead to abnormal genitalia.
-One possible cause for male ambiguous genitalia, however, is the deficiency of hormones for male.
+Several environmental and genetic factors can lead to abnormal genitalia.
+One possible cause for abnormal genitals in males, however, is the deficiency of hormones for male.

 Likewise, the presence of male hormones in female fetus can cause it to develop atypical or abnormal genitalia.
 Apart from this, mutations in specific genes can also affect fetal sex development.

-Ambiguous genitalia is the abnormal formation of gentitals or ambiguous external genitalia in newborns, making it difficult to determine the gender of the baby at birth.
+Ambiguous genitalia is the abnormal formation of genitals or ambiguous external genitalia in newborns, making it difficult to determine the gender of the baby at birth.